 - 1 teaspoon black pepper

 - 4 large carrots

-- Place stew meat in a bowl, pouring flour over.
+- Place stew meat and flour in a medium bowl.
 Stir to coat.
-Please a tablespoon of oil in large skillet and heat on medium heat.
-Add coated meat and cook, stirring often, just until browned.
-Place meat and all other ingredients in slow cooker.
-Cover and cook on low 7-8 hours or high 3-4.
+Then place a tablespoon of oil in a large skillet and heat on medium heat.
+Add the coated meat and cook, stirring often, just until brown.1-2 pounds stew meat, 1 cup flour

 “I like flaws and feel more comfortable around people who have them.